thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 Now that your Terminal is setup, it's time to install [Homebrew](http://brew.sh/), the de facto package manager for OS X. If you've never heard of a package manager, think of it as an app store for **free** command line programs.

 To get started, run the following command in your shell.
 It'll download and run a script file that downloads and installs Homebrew onto your development environment.
-So meta! :metal:
+So meta!

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"